-I’m fortunate to know some kickass authors, speakers, and thought leaders—the best of the best—many of whom host leadership podcasts.
-Since the publication of my book Woman of Influence I’ve been doing loads of interviews, which means you get to eavesdrop on my conversations with some of the sharpest minds I know!
+I’m fortunate to know some kickass authors, speakers, and thought leaders—the best of the best—many of whom host leadership podcasts and online shows.
+Since the publication of my book Woman of Influence I’ve been doing loads of interviews, which means you get to eavesdrop on my conversations with some of the sharpest minds I know.

-If you like a particular episode, please subscribe to the show and post a review.
+If you like a particular episode, please subscribe to the show.
+And don’t forget to post a review!

 Turning career failures, faceplants and flops into “flopportunities,” finding our career superpowers, unapologetically unleashing our leadership potential, and the one action I wish I’d taken early on to *own* my career path.
 I adored recording this 2-part conversation with Liz Van Vliet of My EA Careeer.
 Check out the matchy-matchy Aussie accents!
 Listen & subscribe.

 My brilliantly insightful friend Tara Jaye Frank started her career writing Hallmark greeting cards.
 Today she’s a speaker and author, known for her gems of leadership wisdom like, “The best way to become who you’re destined to be is to accept who you are.”
 She’s also founder of the #MoreThan movement.
 I spoke with Tara Jaye about amplifying your accomplishments without coming across as a jerk, and why discovering your “leadership superpower” is essential an incredible career.
 Listen & subscribe.